barumau/pandunia/engli/pandunia-engli.md

 mux : mouse
 muxing : Jupiter
 ##n
+na ce : here
+na de : there
+na ke : where
 na : with (by, at, in, on)
 nabe : prophecy
 naber : prophet